odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 assets bundle, or lazy load it.
 Lazy loading is usually better since our users will not have to load the chartjs code every time if they don't need it.

 #.
-Create a `PieChart` component
+Create a `PieChart` component.
 #.
 In its `onWillStart` method, load chartjs, you can use the `loadJs
    <https://github.com/odoo/odoo/blob/1f4e583ba20a01f4c44b0a4ada42c4d3bb074273/
    addons/web/static/src/core/assets.js#L23>`_ function to load :file:`/web/static/lib/Chart/Chart.js`.
 #.
 Use the `PieChart` component in a `DashboardItem` to display a `pie chart
    <https://www.chartjs.org/docs/2.8.0/charts/doughnut.html>`_ that shows the
-   correct quantity for each sold t-shirts in each size (that information is available in the statistics route).
-Note that you can use the `size` property to make it look larger
+   quantity for each sold t-shirts in each size (that information is available in the `/statistics` route).
+Note that you can use the `size` property to make it look larger.
 #.
 The `PieChart` component will need to render a canvas, and draw on it using `chart.js`.
 #.
 Make it work!